Learn to Bid on PPC Google AdWords Campaigning

 - You’ll often pay less than your maximum bid because you’ll only pay what’s minimally required to hold your ad position and any ad formats shown in your ad, such as sitelinks

 - Your budget amount is for a single campaign (as opposed to a total amount across all your campaigns), and it represents the average amount you’re willing to spend per day in that campaign

 Because traffic fluctuates from day to day, Google may allow up to 20% more clicks in one day than your average daily budget specifies.
-We call this overdelivery.
+We call this overdeliver.
 However, Google AdWords system makes sure that in a given billing period, you’re never charged more than 30.4 multiplied by your daily budget amount.
 For example, if you budget INR 100 per day, the maximum you would pay is INR3040.

-What is Bid Adjustments?
+What are PPC Bid Adjustments?

 You can set bid adjustments that increase or decrease your bids when your ad is competing to appear on mobile devices, in specific locations, and at particular days and times.

 Bid adjustments can give you more control over when and where your ad appears, and are applied on top of your existing bids.
 You can also customize your bidding strategy by setting multiple adjustments that work together, such as location and time of day, or time of day and mobile devices.

 In some cases, your ad might not appear in your preferred placement in the search results, even if you meet the relevant bid estimate for that placement.
 Keep in mind that these estimates are guidelines based on your keyword’s Quality Score and recent advertiser competition, and they apply to search queries exactly matching your keyword.
 Note: Meeting these bid estimates isn’t a guarantee of where your ad will appear.

 Below are a few common reasons your ad might not show on the first page, even when you meet the keywords bid estimate: